Tomodachi94/rickware/README.md

 ## Compiling

 To compile, you'll need to [install Rust](https://www.rust-lang.org/tools/install).
+Another tool, called [just](https://just.systems/man/en), will make your life significantly easier.

+To compile for a new release, run `just build-release`.
+To compile for development purposes, run `just build-dev`.

-Then, see specific instructions below for compiling.
+Alternatively, see specific instructions below for compiling manually.

+### Manually

-### Compiling for the masses
+#### Compiling for the masses

 If you aren't gonna develop on this:
 ```sh
 cargo build --release
 ```

-### Compiling for the developers
+#### Compiling for the developers

 ```sh
 cargo build